ashlyn-knox/documentation/checkbox-hack.md

-# Checkbox Hack Code Snippits
+# Checkbox Hack

-The checkbox hack give you useful click control of html elements with css.
-Note this can also be done with radio buttons to give more options.
+Hack your css for fabulous functionality

 ---